MCQ on Mitochondria | MtDNA MCQ

 (a) mitochondrial DNA is known as mtDNA

-(b) mitochondria is the powerhouse of the cell
+(b) mitochondria are the powerhouse of the cell

-(c) mitochondria is the site for calvin cycle
+(c) mitochondria are the site for the Calvin cycle

-(d) mitochondria is the site for krebs cycle and oxidative phosphorylation
+(d) mitochondria are the site for the Krebs cycle and oxidative phosphorylation

 Answer: C